+On October 1, 2018, we made a scheduled quarterly principal repayment of \$875,000 under the New Term Loan in respect of the third quarter of 2018.
+During the third quarter of 2018, we borrowed a total of \$55.0 million under the New Revolver for working capital purposes.
 During the second quarter of 2018, we borrowed a total of \$163.0 million under the Prior Revolver, primarily to fund the Atrenne acquisition in April 2018, as well as for working capital requirements.
-We made the scheduled quarterly principal repayment of \$6.25 million under the Prior Term Loan in the first and second quarters of each of 2018 and 2017.
+We made the scheduled quarterly principal repayment of \$6.25 million under the Prior Term Loan during each quarter of 2017 and during the first two quarters of 2018.
 The outstanding amounts under the Prior Revolver (\$163.0 million) and the Prior Term Loan (\$175.0 million) as of June 27, 2018 were repaid in June 2018 using the net proceeds from the New Term Loan.
 The Prior Facility was terminated on such repayment.
 During the first quarter of 2017, we repaid the remaining \$15.0 million then-outstanding under the Prior Revolver.

-In the second quarter and first half of 2018, we incurred interest expense under the Prior Facility of \$3.0 million and \$4.9 million, respectively (second quarter and first half of 2017 - \$1.6 million and \$3.3 million, respectively).
-The interest expense on the New Term Loan for the second quarter of 2018 was insignificant due to the timing of the draw (June 27, 2018).
+In the third quarter and first nine months of 2018, we incurred interest expense under the Prior Facility of nil and \$4.9 million, respectively (third quarter and first nine months of 2017 - \$1.6 million and \$4.9 million, respectively).
+In the third quarter and first nine months of 2018, we incurred interest expense on the New Credit Facility of \$4.5 million (third quarter and first nine months of 2017 - nil), including the impact of the interest rate swap described above (see "Liquidity - Cash requirements" above for a discussion of anticipated additional quarterly interest payments under the New Credit Facility in the event that the entire Impakt acquisition is financed with borrowings under the New Revolver).

-At June 30, 2018, we had \$427.9 million available under the New Revolver for future borrowings, reflecting outstanding letters of credit (December 31, 2017 - \$276.8 million available under the Prior Revolver).
+At September 30, 2018, we had \$372.6 million available under the New Revolver for future borrowings, reflecting outstanding borrowings and letters of credit (December 31, 2017 - \$276.8 million available under the Prior Revolver).

 We have an accounts receivable sales agreement to sell up to \$200.0 million at any one time in accounts receivable on an uncommitted basis (subject to pre-determined limits by customer) to two third-party banks.
 The term of this agreement has been annually extended in recent years (including in November 2017) for additional one-year periods (and is currently extendable to November 2019 under specified circumstances), but may be terminated earlier as provided in the agreement.
-At June 30, 2018, \$113.0 million (December 31, 2017 - \$80.0 million) of A/R were sold under this program, and de-recognized from our accounts receivable balance.
+At September 30, 2018, \$113.0 million (December 31, 2017 - \$80.0 million) of A/R were sold under this program, and de-recognized from our accounts receivable balance.
 As our A/R sales program is on an uncommitted basis, there can be no assurance that any of the banks will purchase the A/R we intend to sell to them under this program.
 We have increased the amounts sold under our A/R sales program in recent periods as a cost-effective alternative to drawing on our Revolving Facility to fund our ordinary course cash requirements.
+In order to increase our financial flexibility, we expect to seek to increase the amount we can sell under this facility at the time of its November 2018 extension.